Lesson

 Lesson Nineteen

-Continuous Forms: Passive and Active
+Continuous Verbs: Passive and Active

 What's the difference between these two sentences?

-1. She has been given flowers.
+1. The girl has been given flowers.

-2. She has been giving flowers.
+2. He has been giving flowers to the girl.

 The first sentence is in the passive voice and in the present perfect tense.
 The second sentence is in the present perfect continuous tense.
 The "ing" ending makes it continuous.